Patriot720/procrastination-alert/README.md

 - Download the whole repository as a zip file using the upper right green button.
 - Unzip.
-- Go to chrome://extensions in your chrome browser.
+- Go to `chrome://extensions` in your chrome browser.
-- Turn on Developer mode and click Load unpacked.
+- Turn on #Developer mode# and click #Load unpacked#.
 - Select the folder you just unzipped.

 ### Usage